Plan your trip

 The project saw a team of renowned artists from Australia and across the world visit the region, meet the locals and transform each grain silo into an epic work of art; each one telling a unique story about the host town.

-The Silo Art Trail was conceived in 2015 after the success of the first silo artwork in Brim.
-What started as a small community project by the Brim Active Community Group and artist Guido van Helten resulted in widespread international media attention and an influx of visitors to the region.
-It was here that the idea for a trail was born.
+The Silo Art Trail was conceived in 2016 after the success of the first silo artwork in Brim.
+What started as a small community project by the Brim Active Community Group and artist Guido van Helten resulted in widespread international media attention and an influx of visitors to the region and the idea for a trail was born.

 The Silo Art Trail was created as a partnership between Yarriambiack Shire Council, international street art agency Juddy Roller, Victorian Government, Australian Government and GrainCorp, who donated the silos as canvases for the artists’ work.